Fertility

 The value placed on egg quality, regardless of which treatment is recommended, is used as a tool to counsel you on your expected results, as well as your risk of poor pregnancy outcomes.”

-Q: What are some of the top predictors of egg quality?
+Q: What are the top predictors of egg quality?

 One of the strongest indicators of egg quality is age.